 Not just the home of a quick croissant and coffee run, PAUL Bakery also do some seriously stylish, French patisserie-inspired cakes for a fraction of the price you’d pay elsewhere.

 For tiered cakes with toppings that will impress any chocoholic to classic fruit cheesecakes, there’s one for every taste and occasion.

 Plus, free personalisation is also available on selected cakes, making the treat even more special when delivered to the lucky recipient.

-We love the Opera Cake – layers of rich chocolate ganache, sponge cake soaked in coffee syrup, coffee buttercream on a chocolate joconde biscuit base or the Summer Berry Layer Cake – three layers of vanilla sponge sandwiched with vanilla buttercream, topped with more butter cream and fresh strawberries.
+We love the Opera Cake – layers of rich chocolate ganache, sponge cake soaked in coffee syrup, coffee buttercream on a chocolate joconde biscuit base.
 Devine.

 Celebration cakes start from around £20.